sait-wbdv/winter-2021/cheatsheets/command-line/index.md

 ## Terms

 Command Line Interface (CLI)
 : An alternative to Graphical User Interfaces (GUI) that are based on mouse clicks.
-Terminal apps come in a few flavours; in this course you can use a unix terminal of your choice.</dd>
+Terminal apps come in a few flavours; In this course you can use a unix terminal of your choice.</dd>

 The Terminal
 : A nickname for an application that understands one or more Command Line Interfaces (CLIs).